RodillasJavier/anime-buzzfeed-quiz/README.md

-# Anime MC Buzzfeed style quiz
+# Anime Character Buzzfeed style quiz

 Buzzfeed-inspired quiz to find out what popular anime character somebody is based on their responses to the various questions.
 Animes include: